Jacquot-SFE/tr-909-analysis/datasheets/chip-notes.md

 * External EEPROM 0x0000 to 0x1fff
 * External RAM    0x2000 to 0x3fff
 * Analog interface outputs 0x4000
+   * Read from 4000 means a keyboard row (as sel by PA)
+   * Write to 400X voice outputs?
 * Cartridge 0x6000?
 * ?
 0x7000
 * Internal RAM    0xff00 to 0xffff